BurntSushi/quickcheck/README.md

 booleans.
 Slots marked with `false` correspond to prime numbers (or numbers not known to be prime while building the sieve) and slots marked with `true` are known to not be prime.
 For each `n`, all of its multiples in this array are marked as true.
-When all `n` have been checked, the numbers marked `true` are returned as the primes.
+When all `n` have been checked, the numbers marked `false` are returned as the primes.

 As you might imagine, there's a lot of potential for off-by-one errors, which